altoviso/bd-smoke/README.md

 ```
 ## Getting Started in the Browser without AMD

-Assuming you have a `test` directory in the root of your project, create the file`trivial-nonAMD.js` that looks like this:
+Assuming you have a `test` directory in the root of your project, create the file`trivial-nonAMD.js` in that directory
+that looks like this:

 ```
 const assert = smoke.assert;